sastoudt/reading-for-humanness/dinner-seminar/README.md

 Prep: get GitHub account setup and watch training video [here](https://drive.google.com/file/d/1-OGjb-DnBHuu8GW8xqRiv_3FlRxnOvo2/view?usp=sharing) OR read at least two things from the latest issue of [The Dodge](https://www.thedodgemag.com/) and fill out the usual Google Form

+If you are doing the creative writing option, go [here](https://sastoudt.shinyapps.io/eco_data_driven_detail/) to explore and respond to at least two different writing prompts during class.

 ### Week 8

 *Fall Break*